Syun1208/Syun1208/README.md

 - 🔭 I’m currently working at [**UTE-AI-Lab**](https://www.facebook.com/groups/1015789475526341) and [**Nexcel Solutions**](https://www.linkedin.com/company/nexcel-solutions/).
 - 🌱 I’m currently learning **AI, MLOps, Data Engineering, and Cloud Computing**
 - 👯 I’m looking to collaborate on those who are really into AI fields
-- 🤔 I’m looking for frameworks which are useful for my projects
+- 🤔 I’m looking for robust algorithms or models which are useful for my projects
 - 💬 Ask me about the questions related to AI fields or other technologies
 - 📫 How to reach me: [***Facebook***](https://www.facebook.com/syun128/) or [***LinkedIn***](https://www.linkedin.com/in/syun-cet/)
 - 😄 Pronouns: English, VietNamese